 One day it just kinda hit me, I’m a MOM!
 There is this new little life that is

-You would think I would have noticed a tad sooner then a few months into my maternity leave.
-After all I did give birth to this new little one.
+You would think I would have noticed a tad sooner than a few months into my maternity leave.
+After all, I did give birth to this new little one.
 And every day for the last however long had been filled with diaper changes, feeding him every couple of hours, and random panic attacks over what kind of trouble he was going to get into!

 And then he woke up, looked at me with those big eyes full of so much TRUST and reached out his hands to touch my face.

 And the moment broke me, I couldn’t handle the emotion.
 And even now thinking back I can’t describe the feeling any more clearly.

 There was joy, elation, fear and stress and a whole host of other thoughts and feelings that overwhelmed me to the point that I thought I was broken.